Tits Geometry and Positive Curvature: The Chamber System and Primitivity

-The modification needed to cover the case where the chambers are joins with a non-empty sphere can be explained as follows: As in the simplex case one may choose a piecewise horizontal geodesic $\gamma$, so that each of the possibly non smooth points points $\gamma(t_i)$, $i = 1, \ldots k$ are most singular, i.e., in this case $-1$-simplex points.
+The modification needed to cover the case where the chambers are joins with a nonempty sphere can be explained as follows: As in the simplex case one may choose a piecewise horizontal geodesic $\gamma$, so that each of the possibly nonsmooth points points $\gamma(t_i)$, $i = 1, \ldots k$ are most singular, i.e., in this case $-1$-simplex points.
 The remaining part of the proof follows the same path. \end{proof}

-The Coxeter Section Theorem \ref{coxeter section} and the Connectivety Theorem above are the two crucial properties derived using positive curvature.
+The Coxeter Section Theorem \ref{coxeter section} and the Connectivity Theorem above are the two crucial properties derived using positive curvature.
 We note that there is no reason for the chamber system of a simply connected polar space form of spherical type to be connected.
 However:

 The manifolds we actually classify in higher cohomogeneities in this paper are the

 \no i.e.

 $\bullet$ Simply connected polar space forms ($M,\G$) of spherical type